willt486/willt486.github.io/aboutme.md

 I currently work as an Associate Professor in the [Suffolk Business School](www.uos.ac.uk/business).
 I have created these pages to share work in progress, research projects and ideas, and resources that I have created and used.

 Please visit [Publications](/pages/publications) for details of published work and conference presentations.
+You can find more details of my recent book [The Management of Wicked Problems in Health and Social Care](/pages/mgmtwickedproblems).

 ## Professional Experience